getjared/rude/docs.md

 ## error handling

-rudewm uses a custom x error handler (`xerror`) to ignore `badwindow` errors and log other x11 errors.
+rude uses a custom x error handler (`xerror`) to ignore `badwindow` errors and log other x11 errors.

 ## cleanup